 WorldFirst doesn't charge any fees, but does add a margin to the mid-market exchange rate.
 This means WorldFirst's exchange rate won't be as good as the one you can see on Google or the news.

 On most popular currencies, WorldFirst guarantees that the margin will only be 0.5% on top of the exchange rate.
 The more you send, the lower it gets.
 This rate goes down to 0.4% for Finder customers.

 For the other, less popular currencies, you won't pay more than about 1% on top of the exchange rate.

 Calculate how much sending money overseas would cost with WorldFirst by using our tool below.
 You can also check out the real-time exchange rate WorldFirst offers and if there are any additional fees.

 Because WorldFirst takes a smaller margin than the major banks, it's typically able to offer better rates than a bank can.
-In fact, it claims its exchange rates are up to seven times better than the Big Four banks, and backs this up with the WorldFirst Price Promise.
+In fact, it claims its exchange rates are up to eight times better than the Big Four banks, and backs this up with the WorldFirst Price Promise.